Faculty:Faculty of Business and Law

 School:Economics, Finance and Law

-Emanuele is studying the Economics of Internet, of Innovation Ecosystems and Crowdfunding.
-He advises the International Telecommunication Union, the United Agency specialised on Information and communication Technologies.
+Emanuele is a REF 2021 author for the impact case study on “Influencing Innovation Policy and Practice in the Digital Telecommunications Sector”.
+His work focuses on the Economics of Internet, of Innovation Ecosystems and Crowdfunding.
+He is currently Vice Rapporteur for a Study Group of the International Telecommunication Union, the United Agency specialised on information and communication technologies.

-In the last two decades, Emanuele has been teaching at the University of Cambridge, University of Rome, University of Cape Town, University of La Tuscia, University of Verona and at Anglia Ruskin University.
-His main areas of teaching are: Industrial Organization, Microeconomics, Business Economics and Applied Game Theory.
+In the last two decades, Emanuele has been teaching at the University of Cambridge, University of Rome, University of Cape Town, University of La Tuscia, University of Verona and at ARU.
+His main areas of teaching have been industrial organization, microeconomics, applied econometrics and Applied Game Theory.

 Other Professional Qualifications:

 August 2019 - July 2023: Principal investigator for the EU Interreg project Integrating RENewable energy and Ecosystem Services in environmental and energy policies” (IRENES).
 Total budget €1,781,783.00.